 Vault is an abstract minimalist sculpture by the sculptor Ron Robertson Swann at the Australian Centre for contemporary art at Southbank.
 The bright yellow coloured innovative structure is worth a sight.
 Made of large thick flat polygonal sheets of steel is assembled in a manner of dynamic movement.
 You can expect to get a cool goofy picture at this venue.

 3. Explore The Eureka Tower and the Edge

-Eureka is one of Southbanks experiences you can’t ignore.
-Situated in Southbank it is Australia's second tallest building measuring 297.3 metres (975 ft), you can look at the 360 degree of Melbourne at the observation deck on the 88th floor of the building.
+Eureka is one of Southbank's experiences you can’t ignore.
+Situated in Southbank it is Australia's second-tallest building measuring 297.3 metres (975 ft), you can look at the 360 degrees of Melbourne at the observation deck on the 88th floor of the building.

 The experience of Eureka gets dramatic at the ‘Edge’, the Edge is a block extension at Eureka with a backdrop of Melbourne at a great height making you feel a drop from the building.
 Edge is an architectural marvel you should have a picture at.

 An entertainment stocked plaza.
 Well known for its casino, the Crown engages its visitors with gamble or indulges them in choices of their own, housing some of the posh brands, enthralling theatre performances, gaming rooms, spa, concerts, nightclubs, bars and as many as 29 restaurants to choose from Crown establishes a very engaging time for the people.
 Visiting Crown at Southbank is a wholesome day of thrill and enthusiasm.

 James Bond lovers wouldn’t want to miss out on this one.
 Relish some coffee while you picture bond sniffing the culprit at this cafe by the Southbank.
 The setting is perfect for a retro catch up.
 This out-of-a-movie store at Southbank is a great place to relax, read a book or even write one.